-Preventing the formation of scale in locations such as your pool plumbing or circulation system, wall surfaces, and your pool heating system, means that you have to properly maintain your water chemistry; hence, having proper water balance.
+Preventing the formation of scale in locations such as your pool plumbing or circulation system, wall surfaces, and your pool heating system, means that you must properly maintain your water chemistry; hence, having proper water balance.

-As a pool/spa owner or operator, you have to ensure that all these pool water parameters are up to industry standards.
+As a pool/spa owner or operator, you must ensure that all these pool water parameters are up to industry standards.
 These pool parameters include:

 As part of your water balance correcting, you may be required to drain a portion of your swimming pool or spa water as well.
 This process will help you to lower your calcium hardness and total dissolved solids (TDS) levels.

 In your efforts to correct your pool scaling problem, be careful not to lower your pool water in locations where the hydrostatic ground water pressure can damage your pool structure.

 There are pool chemicals available that can also help in the prevention of pool scale formation.